CluedIn-io/CluedIn.Documentation/_docs/91-Developer-Portal/120-Other/Common Design Decisions.md

  - Non–Operating Entities (Shells)—Legal non-operating entities (displayed at the bottom of its immediate parent’s hierarchy).

-# How to you build these hierachies in CluedIn?
+# How to you build these hierarchies in CluedIn?

  There are some easy, easier and harder approaches that you can take.
 If you enable our Duns and Bradstreet, Lexis Nexus or Open Corporates external search providers then CluedIn will use this to be able to build hierarchies.
 The next approach is to handle this all manually which mappings of edges between companies if you already have this data and hierachy in your own data.
 The other is to use CluedIn's fuzzy-linking engine to build the hierarchies automatically for you.